 We look at the M&A and IPO trends for robotics startups.

-After the notable acquisition of Kiva Systems in 2012 ($775M), a void was left in the industry.
-Its buyer, Amazon, ended Kiva’s contracts in other warehouses and instead kept the technology for itself.
+After the notable acquisition of Kiva Systems in 2012 ($775M), a void was left in the robotics industry.
+Its buyer, Amazon, ended Kiva’s contracts in other warehouses and kept the technology for itself.

-Since then, we’ve seen an uptick in startups exiting via M&A and IPO, which hit a crest in 2015 when the industry tallied 20 exits.
-More recently the pace has cooled somewhat, and 2018 will likely see only 11 exits at current run-rates.
+Since then, we’ve seen an uptick in startups exiting via M&A and IPO, which hit a peak in 2015 when the industry tallied 20 exits.
+The pace has cooled somewhat, and 2018 will likely see only 11 exits at current run-rates.

 (CB Insights subscribers can run the same search here.)